wischmcj/canopyHydrodynamics/docs/README.md

     - i.e. only branches with a radius > 10cm, branches with a branch order of 0 within 100cm of the ground, ...
   - 2D and 3D visualization functionality to interactively to explore the structure of tree canopies

-## Contents:

-The interactive jupyter notebook under '.\Cylinders\cli.ipynb' displays the code written for the first draft of the above linked paper how it was run and reviewed.
-The functionality there-in has been formalized and expanded into the

 ## Getting Started

 1. **Create a Virtual Environment**: Below we use the native 'venv' module to create a virtual environment.
 This is not strictly necessary, but it is a good practice to keep your project dependencies separate from your system dependencies in a virtual environment.